reiryuki/AudioFx-Moto-G8-Power-Magisk-Module/README.md

 ## Optionals
 - https://t.me/androidryukimodsdiscussions/60861
 - https://t.me/androidryukimodsdiscussions/26764
-- You can reset the data by run at Terminal Emulator:
+- You can reset the data by run at Terminal Emulator (only for v3.8 and bellow):

   su